learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 writing a class method in our `Song` class that creates this table.

-**To "map" our class to a database table, we will create a table with the same name as our class and give that table column names that match the `attr_accessor`s of our class.**
+**To "map" our class to a database table, we will create a table with the same name, pluralized, as our class, and give that table column names that match the `attr_accessor`s of our class.**

 Update the `Song` class as follows so that it maps instance attributes to table